-A. What is a Primary Care Provider (PCP), Specialist, and Specialty Care
+A. What Is a Primary Care Provider (PCP), Specialist, and Specialty Care?

 Your PCP is the main coordinator of your care and assists you in managing your health care needs and services.
-Go to your PCP for routine checkups, medical advice, immunizations, and referrals for specialists when needed.
-A PCP can be a doctor, nurse practitioner, or physician assistant and will typically work in the field of General Medicine, Family Medicine, Internal Medicine or Pediatrics.
+Go to your PCP for routine checkups, medical advice, immunizations, and referrals to specialists when needed.
+A PCP can be a doctor, nurse practitioner, or physician assistant and will typically work in the field of general medicine, family medicine, internal medicine, or pediatrics.

-When you need a service not provided by your PCP, you will be referred to a Specialist.
-A Specialist is a doctor, nurse practitioner, or physician assistant that has additional training to focus on providing services in a specific area of care.
-The care you receive from a Specialist is called Specialty Care.
+When you need a service not provided by your PCP, you will be referred to a specialist.
+A specialist is a doctor, nurse practitioner, or physician assistant who has additional training to focus on providing services in a specific area of care.
+The care you receive from a specialist is called specialty care.
 To receive specialty care, you may need a referral from your PCP.
 There are some specialty care services that do not need a referral; these are known as self-referral services.
-For female members, if your PCP is not a women's health specialist, you have the right to see a women's health specialist within your MCO network without a referral.
+Formembers, if your PCP is not a member health specialist, you have the right to see a member health specialist within your MCO network without a referral.
+Your providers will not be penalized for advising or advocating on your behalf.